-Instant Dependence and Neuroadaptation
+Instant Dependence vs. Neuroadaptation

 Inheriting an Addiction vs. Inheriting Susceptibility

-All this is to point out that there is no “X marks the spot” in someone’s genetic fingerprint that will point to a future substance abuse problem.
-“No one,” says the University of Utah, “is born with an addiction.”
-However, it would be much more accurate to say that addiction is certainly influenced by genes, and that makes all the difference in the world.
+There truly is no “X marks the spot” in someone’s genetic fingerprint that will point to a future substance abuse problem.
+No one is born with an addiction.
+However, it would be much more accurate to say that addiction is certainly influenced by genes, and that makes all the difference in the world.4

 Genes, Substance Abuse and Mental Health

 The National Council on Alcoholism and Drug Dependence picks up on that train of thought, explaining that the role of genetics in substance abuse comes into play once a person actually starts abusing controlled substances.
-For that reason, NCADD declares as a fact that the “single most reliable indicator” of whether or not a person starts to take drugs or alcohol is family history.
+For that reason, NCADD declares as a fact that the “single most reliable indicator” of whether or not a person starts to take drugs or alcohol is family history.13

 The conclusive research of the effects of a family history of alcoholism is in part why some people opt not to expose themselves to any risk and eschew alcohol totally.
-Such is the case with Joe Biden, the 47th Vice President of the United States, who explained his lifelong teetotalism as a result of “too many alcoholics in [his] family.”
+Such is the case with Joe Biden, the 47th Vice President of the United States, who explained his lifelong teetotalism as a result of “too many alcoholics in [his] family.”14

 - Gender: Men are more likely to become alcoholics than women, but women have more unique risk factors.